 I told myself when I was young that I would try my best to never forget what it felt like to be a child: the changes, the anxieties, the frustration, the lack of control… and for the most part, I feel that I’ve stayed true to that promise.
 I can empathize with kids and speak with them from a place of equality whenever possible.
 Showing true caring for a child means that I’m often let inside their worlds to see the joys, the anxieties, the excitement, and the stresses…and I cherish that gift!

 I’m a good partner

 My ability to empathize deeply makes me a patient and loving partner.
-When my husband is happy, my mood is positively affected!
-When he’s unhappy, I can empathize deeply with how he is feeling and come up with useful ways to help and support him.
+When my wife is happy, my mood is positively affected!
+When she’s unhappy, I can empathize deeply with how she is feeling and come up with useful ways to help and support her.

 I am a good listener and ally to my friends and family